clementigbinoba/alx-low_level_programming/0x1C-makefiles/README.md

 ## Helper Files :raised_hands:

 * [school.c](./school.c): C function that displays a seahorse in text.
-Used for Makefile practice purposes throughout project.
+Used for Makefile practice .

 * [main.c](./main.c): Main C function that runs the function defined in [school.c](./school.c).